-GDA supports our puppy raising volunteers throughout the entire process.
-From cohesive “families” of fellow puppy raisers to a structured puppy-training program, ongoing behavioral support, and a fully staffed on-site veterinary facility, the entire GDA team is rooting for each puppy’s success.
+Guide Dogs of America provides plenty of support to our puppy raising volunteers, including group cohorts of fellow puppy raisers, structured training with our professional staff, behavioral support, and on-site veterinary care, the entire GDA team is rooting for each puppy’s success.

 To ensure proper socialization, puppies-in-training cannot be left alone.
 Puppy raisers must have permission from their employers to bring the dogs to work, or committed family member who will work with the puppy during the day.
 We welcome puppy raisers from all lifestyles whether they are families, couples or singles.
 Homes can be houses, condos or apartments, and can have well-mannered resident pets as well.

 Our puppy-raising program is primarily limited to Southern California, with active groups in the Antelope Valley, Santa Clarita Valley, San Fernando Valley, West LA, Ventura, Simi Valley, Pasadena, Glendora, Inland Empire, Long Beach, Torrance, Huntington Beach, Orange County, and multiple locations in San Diego.
 We are also developing a puppy program in Southern Oregon.
 Click here for regional meeting locations and contact info.Apply To Be A Puppy Raiser» If you’re outside SOUTHERN California, click here»